Daniela-git/appium-typescript-framework/readme.md

 # APPIUM ( With WebDriverIO )
+#### the example code of the first section is in this repository: https://github.com/cposada23/appium-webdriverio

 ## What is Appium
 - Open source automation framework for native, hybrid and mobile web apps in Android, iOS and Windows apps